GssMahadevan/PhoneRemote-AndroidApp/README.md

 ## UT
- * Test ESP working or not by using curl command like:
+ * Test HTTP communications with python server working or not by using curl command like:

  ```
 curl http://your_python_server_ipurl/ir/change?code=power&model=tv